muness/muness.github.io/_posts/2023-06-28-documenting-strategy-lessons-from-leading-data-and-eng.md

 - The [Five Dysfunctions of a team](https://www.tablegroup.com/product/dysfunctions/) and how they prevent buy-in.
 - Documenting and revisiting strategy (this article).
 - Making strategy relevant from planning on through to daily tasks.
-- Adopting the ideas in [Drive](https://www.danpink.com/books/drive/) by developing individual growth plans.
-They use an adapted version of the process presented here.
+- Adopting the ideas in [Drive](https://www.danpink.com/books/drive/) for developing individual growth plans.
+I use an adapted version of the process presented here.
 - Reflecting on progress and communicating it to stakeholders.

 If you're interested in one or more of those, let me know!